philipwalton/blog/_articles/private-and-protected-members-in-javascript.md

 var _ = PrivateParts.createKey(privateMethods);
 ```

-This is how the prototype chain will now look for private instances.
-As you can see, both the private and public methods are accessible.
-For public instances, however, only the public methods are visible.
+The sample below shows what the prototype chain will look like for private instances created this way.
+As you can see, both the private and public methods are accessible to private instances, but only the public methods are accessible to regular instances.

 ```javascript
 // The private instance prototype chain.